dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

         not yet supported.

-        To use sampled, past period data, you should enclose any items you select in one of the following aggregate functions:
+        To use sampled, past period data, you should enclose any items you select in one of the following aggregate functions (note that these function names are case-sensitive):

         <table>
         <colgroup>